WhiteAbeLincoln/TypeScript/README.md

 The problem with modifying TypeScript's compiler is that it is absolutely huge, and there is no public documentation on how to modify or add to it.

+## References
++ https://github.com/masaeedu/TypeScript - adds basic type inference for function parameters
++ https://github.com/microsoft/TypeScript/issues/15114 - discussion on adding type inference for function params
++ https://github.com/muon52/TypeScript - adds `const` lifetime annotation
++ https://github.com/microsoft/TypeScript/pull/24439 - adds `unknown` type.
+Good reference for adding new type keyword and checker rules

+## Notes on adding new types
+### Important functions in `checker.ts`
++ `getUnionType` :: gets the type of a union from flags and type array
++ `addTypeToUnion` :: adds a type to a union
++ `addTypeToIntersection` :: adds a type to an intersection
++ `getIntersectionType` :: gets the type
+of an intersection from type array
++ `isSimpleTypeRelatedTo`, `isTypeRelatedTo` :: allows checking if two types are related using some relation (such as identity - they are equal or equivalent, subtype, strict subtype, assignable, comparable)
+### Things to look for in `checker.ts`
++ `TypeFlags.Any`
++ `anyType`
++ `TypeFlags.AnyOrUnknown` :: common behavior between any and unknown types, which our inferred type will share

 # TypeScript

 [![Build Status](https://travis-ci.org/microsoft/TypeScript.svg?branch=master)](https://travis-ci.org/microsoft/TypeScript)